Daksh-Jain-intimetec/Salesforce_Training_Repo_Daksh_Jain/WEEK2/Day1README.md

 **Day1DPA1(correct format)- Is it possible to catch Exception before catching NullPointerException in single try-catch block?**

-**It is not possible to catch Exception before NullPointerException in a single try-catch block, because it makes the NullPointerException catch block unreachable, and Java does not allow unreachable code.**
+ANS- It is not possible to catch Exception before NullPointerException in a single try-catch block, because it makes the NullPointerException catch block unreachable, and Java does not allow unreachable code.

 try {
     String s = null;